robusta-dev/robusta/docs/getting-started/installation.rst

 .. code-block:: bash

-   helm repo add robusta https://robusta-charts.storage.googleapis.com && helm repo update python3 -m pip install -U robusta-cli --no-cache robusta gen-config
+   helm repo add robusta https://robusta-charts.storage.googleapis.com && helm repo update pip install -U robusta-cli --no-cache robusta gen-config

+.. warning:: If you are using a system such as macOS that includes both Python 2 and Python 3, run pip3 instead of pip.

 2. Save ``generated_values.yaml``, somewhere safe.
 This is your Helm ``values.yaml`` file.